Abundance for 3-folds with non-trivial Albanese maps in positive characteristic: Preliminaries

-Let $k$ be an algebraically closed field of characteristic $p>0$.
-Let $X$ be a normal projective variety over $k$.
+Let $X$ be a projective variety over an algebraically closed field $k$ of characteristic $p>0$.
+We will consider the trace maps in the following two settings.

+\begin{notation} Assume $X$ is normal.
 Denote by $X_0$ the smooth open subset of $X$.
-Let $B$ be an effective $\mathbb{Q}$-Weil divisor with Weil index indivisible by $p$.
+Let $B$ be an effective $\mathbb{Q}$-Weil divisor with Weil index not divisible by $p$.
 There exists a positive integer $g$ such that $(p^g-1)B$ is integral, thus $(p^{eg}-1)B$ is integral for every integer $e>0$.
+The composition map of the natural inclusion